 $ svn diff

-Another important command is the one to update your working copy with the latest revision from the repository.
+Another important command is the one used to update your working copy with the latest revision from the repository.
 This can be done using:

 $ svn update

 This concludes this tutorial.
-I hope you know by now how to create and use, a single user local SVN repository.
+I hope you know by now how to create and use a single-user local SVN repository.

 M not sure, m also stuck in importing the file. but looking at your input command i think it should b